 (e) Details regarding other relevant costing, including capital expenditure requirements;

-(f) Details of advance agreed sales, and all expected revenue applicable to the proposed [Exploitation] activities;
+(f) Details of advance agreed sales, and all expected revenue applicable to the proposed Exploitation activities;

-(g) A detailed cash-flow forecast and valuation, excluding financing of the proposed [Exploitation] activities, clearly indicating applicable regulatory costs;
+(g) A detailed cash-flow forecast and valuation, excluding financing of the proposed Exploitation activities, clearly indicating applicable regulatory costs;

-(h) Details of the applicant’s resources or proposed mechanisms to finance the proposed [Exploitation] activities, and details regarding the impact of such financing mechanisms on the cash-flow forecast and debt-to-equity ratio;
+(h) Details of the applicant’s resources or proposed mechanisms to finance the proposed Exploitation activities, and details regarding the impact of such financing mechanisms on the cash-flow forecast and debt-to-equity ratio;

-[(i) Details of any loans or planned loans, and the institutions making the loans, with an indication whether those institutions apply [the Equator Principles or the International Finance Corporation performance standards, or equivalent.]; and
+(i) Details of any loans or planned loans, and the institutions making the loans, with an indication whether those institutions apply [the Equator Principles or] the [i]nternational [f]inance [c]orporation performance standards, or equivalent.; and

-[(k) An evaluation and details of opportunity costs, impact on benthic communities, and lost economic potential for fisheries, such as impacts from loss of food chain due to operations.]
+(j) Details of any insolvency proceedings, current disqualification from acting as a company director or trustee of any fund organisation, unspent convictions for any financial crime or offence involving dishonesty, in any jurisdiction, involving key personnel from the Contractor’s management, senior staff, ownership, parent company, subsidiaries or sub-contractors.

 [(l) The Financial Plan should also ensure that the Decommissioning Bond is of sufficient scale to adequately cover:

 i) Potential liabilities of failed operations, or bankruptcy’s impact on operations.